NREL/pyvisco/docs/index.rst

 Welcome to the documentation of pyvisco!
 ========================================

-pyvisco is a python library that supports Prony series identification for linear viscoelastic material models.
+Pyvisco is a Python library that supports the identification of Prony series parameters in Generalized Maxwell models describing linear viscoelastic materials.

-The source code for pyvisco is hosted on `github
+The source code for pyvisco is hosted on `GitHub
 <https://{path}}>`_.